Rubika (school): Supinfocom

+The final year of study is devoted to the team-based production of a short film in CG.
+Until the class of 2007 entered, there were only two years of specialization courses; there are now three.

+Supinfogame

 Supinfogame is the first French school fully dedicated to the videogame industry.
-Located in Valenciennes, it is one of the three schools of Rubika, with Supinfocom and International School of Design.
+Located in Valenciennes, it is one of the three schools of Rubika.
 Based on a chamber of commerce initiative and launched in 2001, Supinfogame trains students in game design, game art, management and game programming.

 Each year, 40 baccalaureate laureates pass the test to start the 3-year first Cycle, in Management/Game Design or Management/Game Art Section.
 The second cycle is open to candidates with an HND level (equivalent to a Bac+2 or Bac+3).
 The number of students in the Second cycle is 25 places for Management/Game Design, 20 places for Management/Game Art and 16 for Management/Programming.

 The diploma delivered is recognized by the French Government and its title is : Videogame Director.
 It is a Bac+5 diploma.
 The school is also supported by the SELL, the SNJV and by the European Union as part of ESF and ERDF.

 Supinfogame and the videogame industry

 Since its beginning, Supinfogame has built its educational content with the help of professionals.
 In France and abroad, videogame companies (both developers and publishers) trust SUPINFOGAME's pedagogy and therefore offer internships and positions to students in France and worldwide (Ubisoft, 2K Czech, Arkane Studios, Electronic Arts, Gameloft, Eden Games, Ankama).

 Thus, many students and graduates appear in the credits of significant published games like: Dishonored, Assassin's Creed, Crysis 2, Tom Clancy's Ghost Recon: Future Soldier, Far Cry 3, Splinter Cell Double Agent, Rayman Raving Rabbids, Star Wars: Lethal Alliance and so on.